antonio-marasescu/the-stc-repository/ml/llm/on-llm-usecase-for-developers.md

 #### Code Refinement

 LLMs are useful for improving isolated methods or functions.
 Prompts such as “refactor,” or “optimize,” often yield good results.

+### Data Generation & Analysis

+#### Data Generation
+You can use an LLM to generate mock data for your application or simply create a factory function to generate said data.
+To function properly, give the LLM as context a strict type of the data you want to generate (e.g.: a class, a type or a zod schema) with description.

+#### Data Analysis
+Providing the LLM with a certain dataset can help you receive some useful insights about it.
+However, be careful and double-check if the information provided to you is true by checking the actual data.

 ## General-Purpose Applications